OneSignal/OneSignal-WordPress-Plugin/readme.txt

 = 1.17.4 =

-- Changed time limiter to 2 minutes
+- Changed time limiter to 2 minutes from 1 hour to ease restrictions on sending update notifications

 = 1.17.3 =